How To Increase Muscle Tone

 Does Muscle Tone Serve Any Real Purpose?

-The main purpose of having good muscle tone is that it means that your muscles are ready for action in any given instance.
+The main purpose of having a good muscle tone is that it means that your muscles are ready for action in any given instance.

 The heightened state of partial contraction helps to maintain better balance and a healthy posture.
 It also acts as a safety mechanism that allows for super quick, subconscious muscular reflexes.